fredericklussier/ObservablePy/readme.rst

 --------
 * Use decoration to set an observable element
 * Use decoration to set an observer
-* Add and remove observabale element dynamically
+* Add and remove observable element dynamically
 * Possibilty to observer multiple observable elements or all of them
 * No external dependencies.
 * Tested on Python 3.5 and 3.6.